Linear Time Online Algorithms for Constructing Linear-size Suffix Trie

 \subsection{Linear-size suffix tries}

 The \emph{suffix trie} $\STrie(T)$ of a string $T$ is a trie that represents all suffixes of $T$.
 The \emph{suffix link} of each node $U$ in $\STrie(T)$ is an auxiliary link that points to $V = U[2:|U|]$.
 The \emph{suffix tree}~\cite{Weiner1973} $\STree(T)$ of $T$ is a path-compressed trie that represents all suffixes of $T$.
 We consider the version of suffix trees where the suffixes that occur twice or more in $T$ can be explicitly represented by nodes.
 The \emph{linear-size suffix trie} $\LST(T)$ of a string $T$, proposed by Crochemore et al.~\cite{Crochemore2016}, is another kind of tree that represents all suffixes of $T$, where each edge is labeled by a single symbol.
-The nodes of $\LST(T)$ are a subset of the nodes of $\STrie(T)$, consisting of the two following types of nodes: \begin{enumerate} \item Type-1: The nodes of $\STrie(T)$ whose that also nodes of $\STree(T)$. \item Type-2: The nodes of $\STrie(T)$ that not type-1 nodes and their suffix links point to type-1 nodes. \end{enumerate} A non-suffix type-1 node has two or more children and a type-2 node has only one child.
+The nodes of $\LST(T)$ are a subset of the nodes of $\STrie(T)$, consisting of the two following types of nodes: \begin{enumerate} \item Type-1: The nodes of $\STrie(T)$ that are also nodes of $\STree(T)$. \item Type-2: The nodes of $\STrie(T)$ that are not type-1 nodes and whose suffix links point to type-1 nodes. \end{enumerate} A non-suffix type-1 node has two or more children and a type-2 node has only one child.
 When $T$ ends with a unique terminate symbol $\$$ that does not occur elsewhere in $T$, then all type-1 non-leaf nodes in $\LST(T)$ have two or more children.
 The nodes of $\STrie(T)$ that are neither type-1 nor type-2 nodes of $\LST(T)$ are called \emph{implicit nodes} in $\LST(T)$.